colinchilds/giftorio/README.md

-# Giftorio
+# GIFtorio

-Giftorio is a Python script that converts animated GIFs into Factorio blueprints.
+GIFtorio is a Python script that converts animated GIFs into Factorio blueprints.
 The resulting blueprint creates an animated display using the game's circuit network and lamp display system.

 ## Description